-Each year thousands of Christian worshipers from all over the world come and pray to the Chapelle of the Miraculous Medal.
+Each year thousands of Christian worshipers from all over the world come and pray at the Chapel of the Miraculous Medal.

 They come to find hope, pray for their redemption, or seek a miraculous healing.
-But it has also attracted legions of the curious, relic seekers, and odd religious iconography enthusiasts.
+But the medal has also attracted legions of the curious, relic seekers, and enthusiasts of odd religious iconography.

-Going to the Chapel is also a very unusual stroll into the realm of Christian fetischim and sense of spectacle.
-The always crowded sanctuary is brightly decorated with blue, white and gold, colors of the Virgin Mary, an very specific atmosphere trying to recreate an immersive experience of the Holy Manifestation.
+Going to the Chapel is also a very unusual stroll into the realm of Christian fetishism and sense of spectacle.
+The always crowded sanctuary is brightly decorated with blue, white and gold, colors of the Virgin Mary, a very specific atmosphere trying to recreate an immersive experience of the Holy Manifestation.

-Both of the remains – or whats left presumably skeletons – are covered by wax representations of the saints and dressed in their vintage nun uniforms.
+Both of the remains – or what's left, presumably skeletons – are covered by wax representations of the saints and dressed in their vintage nun habits.